Does your cockapoo have allergies?

 If your dog vomits or suffer diarrhea, he may have eaten something to which he has had a reaction.
-If your dog develops a rash or breaks out in hives, he may also have an allergy to something.
+If your dog develops a rash or breaks out in hives or some other form of canine dermatitis, he may also have an allergy to something.

 The first possibility is to think about the season and what allergens may be present.
 Typically, allergies which are as a result of inhaling a substance occur in the spring or fall.
-Allergies as a result of fleas tend to develop during the summer.
+Allergies as a result of flea or other insect bites tend to develop during the summer.
 Take your dog to your veterinarian if he exhibits any of the above symptoms, and your vet should be able to assist in establishing the cause of the problem.
-If your dog suffers from vomiting or diarrhea, then seek urgent assistance, since these are also symptoms of more serious conditions than allergies.
+If your dog suffers from vomiting or diarrhea, then seek assistance from a veterinary professional, since these may be symptoms of more serious conditions than allergies.

-Many dog food products contain foods to which your dog may have an allergy, including beef, corn, wheat, soybeans and dairy products.
-If you suspect that your dog may have an allergy to food, discuss with your vet the possibility of putting your dog on a special diet to establish which allergen is causing the problem.
-Your vet might also recommend that you try food allergy tests to determine which food to eliminate from your dog's diet so that he does not suffer further allergic reactions.
+Many dog food products contain things which your dog may have an allergy to, including beef, corn, wheat, soybeans, and dairy products.
+If you suspect that your dog may have a food allergy or sensitivity, discuss with your vet or canine nutrition specialist the possibility of putting your dog on a special diet to establish which allergen is causing the problem.
+Your vet might also recommend that you try food allergy tests to determine which food to eliminate from your dog’s diet so that he does not suffer further allergic reactions.

 If your dog has a tendency to cough and sneeze, you might suspect that he is inhaling something which is triggering an allergic reaction.
 He might also have developed itchy skin.
 Take particular care to dust and vacuum your home more frequently, and limit the use of chemicals around the house in cleaning.
 Inhalants which trigger reactions include dust, pollen, mold spores, many air fresheners, carpet cleaners and other household cleaning products.